prophittcorey/yeppeun/README.md

 cat /tmp/dirty.json | yeppeun # outputs pretty json
 ```

-The web interface can be started by running the executable.
+The web interface can be started by running the executable itself.
+You can
+optionally pass a host and/or port.

 ```bash
 yeppeun --host 0.0.0.0 --port 1234